bouwe77/bouwe77.github.io/content/blog/elm-user-interaction/elm-user-interaction.md

 We have a heading saying `"Let's Help Santa! 🎅🏻🙏🏻"`, and a bunch of `div`s: A `container`, which has 2 children, `"workshop"` and `"sleigh"`.
 Then there are 3 buttons, which are the "presents". `"present-1"` is already on the sleigh (child of the `"sleigh"` `div`), and the other two presents are still in the workshop, i.e. a child of the `"workshop"` `div`.

-There is a bit of unnecessary duplication going on for the "presents", so let's create a function called `present` that renders the present `button`, and sets the `presentId` argument as the `id` attribute:
+There is a bit of unnecessary duplication going on for the "presents", so let's create a function called `renderPresent` that renders the present `button`, and sets the `presentId` argument as the `id` attribute:

 ```
 renderPresent presentId =